TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.6.md

 ---

-Do therefore according to thy wisdom, and let not his hoar head go down to Sheol in peace.
+Do therefore according to your wisdom, and don't let his gray head go down to Sheol in peace.